Saturday, April 25, 2009

 Huun-Huur-Tu feat.
 Sainkho - Mother Earth!
 Father Sky!
 (2008)

-"Huun-Huur-Tu is a group from the Semiautonomous Republic of Tuva, Russian Federation, which is situated north of Chinese Turkestan, to the west of the Mongolian border.
-The Tuvan technique allows one person to sing in a way that makes the listener hear different/multiple notes at the same time from the same singer.
-This is done by manipulating the harmonics to amplify different overtones within their mouth/throat/belly when they are singing, and is referred to as in its native ."
+"Huun-Huur-Tu is a throat singing group from the Semiautonomous Republic of Tuva, Russian Federation, which is situated north of Chinese Turkestan, to the west of the Mongolian border.
+The Tuvan throat singing technique allows one person to sing in a way that makes the listener hear different/multiple notes at the same time from the same singer.
+This is done by manipulating the harmonics to amplify different overtones within their mouth/throat/belly when they are singing, and is referred to as khoomei in its native tuva."